What Are Prepaid Expenses?

 BlackLine Solutions for Prepaid Expenses

-The BlackLine Account Reconciliations product, a full account reconciliation solution, has a prepaid amortization template to automate the process of accounting for prepaid expenses.
+BlackLine Account Reconciliations, a full account reconciliation solution, has a prepaid amortization template to automate the process of accounting for prepaid expenses.
 It stores a schedule of payments for amortizable items and establishes a monthly schedule of the expenses that should be entered over the life of the prepaid items.

 The product then automatically amortizes the expense over future periods, eliminating the need to manage spreadsheets or other manual tracking systems.
 The template also contains an auto-populated roll forward schedule.

-The BlackLine Journal Entry product is a full Journal Entry Management system that integrates with the Account Reconciliation product.
+BlackLine Journal Entry is a full journal entry management system that integrates with BlackLine Account Reconciliations.
 It provides an automated solution for the creation, review, approval, and posting of journal entries.
 This streamlines the remaining steps in the process of accounting for prepaid items.

 Together, these tools provide a complete prepaid expense management system.

-Read this ebook for a roadmap that will help your organization begin the finance automation journey.
+Read our ebook for a roadmap that will help your organization begin the finance automation journey.